 One of Amsterdam’s oldest gay and lesbian bars in Amsterdam is Café ‘t Mandje.
 The café welcomes everybody and is an authentic brown café.

-Café ‘t Mandje is located in Zeedijk and was opened by lesbian Bet van Beeren in 1927.
+Café ‘t Mandje is located in Zeedijk, opened by lesbian Bet van Beeren in 1927.
 After being closed for 25 years, the bar reopened in 2008.
 Sadly during the difficult times of 2020, Cafè ‘t Mandje closed its doors again and was sold to new owners.

 Luckily, as of 2022, you can go to the bar again.
 And the good news is that the entire interior returned to its original state, including its jukebox, pictures on the wall, and neckties suspended from the ceiling.